PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Natural Fading 3-6 months 3-24 months Chronic (ongoing)

-Treatment Focus Vascular repair Tyrosinase inhibition Tyrosinase + sun protection
+Treatment Focus Vascular repair Tyrosinase regulation Tyrosinase + sun protection

 Treatment Approaches by Hyperpigmentation Type